Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many birds are sitting on the fence?

 ### Answer interpretation
     The answer is the unknown value of birds sitting on the fence.

 ## Data extraction

 ### Sentence 1
     sitting birds on the fence = 2

 ### Sentence 2
     sitting birds on the fence + 4

 ## Correct response
     6 birds

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     You have 7 cookies and you ate 2 of them.
     How many cookies do you have left?

 ## Digested problem
     You    	have   	7      	cookies	and    	you    	ate    	2      	of     	them   	.
     PRP    	VBP    	CD     	NNS    	CC     	PRP    	VBP    	CD     	IN     	PRP    	.